sadief/wwc-golang-blockchain-beginners/golang-blockchain-beginners/step2.md

 }
 </pre>

 Now we'll stub out our `createGenesisBlock` function, showing a log for now.
+Click to add this to the bottom of our code.

 <pre class="file" data-filename="main.go" data-target="append">
 func createGenesisBlock() {